civol/HDLRuby/README.md

    * Reduced design time (no need for recoding).

-While software sequencer are functionaly equivalent to their hardware implementation, their handling of time and parallelism is fundamentally different.
+While software sequencer are functionally equivalent to their hardware implementations, their handling of time and parallelism is fundamentally different.
 In hardware, sequencers are implemented as finite state machines that transition according to a clock and that run in parallel with the remain of the circuits.
-By contrast, in software, sequencers are implemented as functions executed in sequence.
-If parallel synchronization is important in your design, e.g., a communication protocol, software sequencers may not be useful.
-However, there are ways to add hardware timing and parallelism in the following sections.
+By contrast, in software, sequencers are implemented as fibers executed sequentially.
+If parallel synchronization is important in your design  (e.g., a communication protocol), software sequencers may not be useful.
+However, there are ways to add hardware timing and parallelism as described in the following sections.

 #### Adding a Clock to a Software Sequencer.

-While there is no clock in software, it is possible to simulate one while executing a sequencer to estimate its performance when implemented in hardware.
+As mentioned earlier, there is no clock in software.
+However, it is possible to simulate one while executing a sequencer to estimate its performance when implemented in hardware.
 This is done by passing as argument a signal that will be increase at each estimated clock cycle as follows:

 ```ruby
 sequencer(<clock counting signal>) do